Rico Linhas Aéreas Flight 4815: Aftermath

 The next day, at 00:10, after a six-hour search near the river of Rio Negro, local emergency services located the crash site with rescue teams arriving there at 00:28, reporting that the aircraft had been destroyed with all occupants having been killed.

 Investigation

 Investigators managed to locate the aircraft's digital flight data recorder (DFDR) and cockpit voice recorder (CVR).
 Due to the severity of the destruction at the crash site, the aircraft's digital flight data acquisition unit (DFDAU) could not be found.
-Both the digital flight data recorder.
 Although the DFDR's outer casing was badly damaged by the crash, the inner protective casing was intact.
-Both flight recorders were sent to Embraer for reading, but both recorders were too damaged for Embraer to carry out a proper reading.
-The flights recorders were then sent to the National Transportation Safety Board's (NTSB) laboratories in Washington, DC, United States, where an attempt at reading the DFDR was unsuccessful due to the recording head being dirty.
+Both flight recorders were sent to Embraer, but were too damaged to carry out a proper reading.
+The recorders were then sent to the National Transportation Safety Board's (NTSB) laboratories in Washington, DC, United States, where an attempt at reading the DFDR was unsuccessful due to the recording head being dirty.
+The readout of the CVR was successful.